Sanskritisation: Definition

-In this process, local traditions ("little traditions") become integrated into the "great tradition" of Brahmanical religion, disseminating Sanskrit texts and Brahmanical ideas throughout India, and abroad.
-This facilitated the development of the Hindu synthesis, in which the Brahmanical tradition absorbed "local popular traditions of ritual and ideology."
+In this process, local traditions (little traditions) become integrated into the great tradition of Brahmanical religion, disseminating Sanskrit texts and Brahmanical ideas throughout India, and abroad.
+This facilitated the development of the Hindu synthesis, in which the Brahmanical tradition absorbed local popular traditions of ritual and ideology.

-According to Srinivas, Sanskritisation is not just the adoption of new customs and habits, but also includes exposure to "new" ideas and values appearing in Sanskrit literature.
-He says the words Karma, dharma, paap, maya, samsara, and moksha are the most common Sanskrit theological ideas which become common in the talk of people who are sanskritised.
+According to Srinivas, Sanskritisation is not just the adoption of new customs and habits, but also includes exposure to new ideas and values appearing in Sanskrit literature.
+He says the words Karma, dharma, papa, maya, samsara, and moksha are the most common Sanskrit theological ideas which become common in the talk of people who are sanskritised.

 Development

 Srinivas first propounded this theory in his D.Phil. thesis at Oxford.
 The thesis was later brought out as a book, which was an ethnographical study of the Kodava (Coorgs) community of Karnataka.
 Srinivas writes:

 The book challenged the then prevalent idea that caste was a rigid and unchanging institution.
-The concept of sanskritisation addressed the actual complexity and fluidity of caste relations.
+The concept of Sanskritisation addressed the actual complexity and fluidity of caste relations.
 It brought into academic focus the dynamics of the renegotiation of status by various castes and communities in India.

 According to Jaffrelot 2005, a similar heuristic was previously described by Ambedkar (1916, 1917).
 Jaffrelot goes on to say, "While the term was coined by Srinivas, the process itself had been described by colonial administrators such as E. T. Atkinson in his Himalayan Gazetteer and Alfred Lyall, in whose works Ambedkar might well have encountered it."

-Virginius Xaxa notes that sometimes the anthropologists also use the term "Kshatriyisation" and "Rajputisation" in place of Sanskritisation.
+Virginius Xaxa notes that sometimes the anthropologists also use the term Kshatriyisation and Rajputisation in place of Sanskritisation.